Patrick Henry: Early life (1736–1759)

 Henry was born on the family farm, Studley, in Hanover County in the Colony of Virginia, on May 29, 1736.
 His father was John Henry, an immigrant from Aberdeenshire, Scotland, who had attended King's College, University of Aberdeen, before emigrating to Virginia in the 1720s.
 Settling in Hanover County in about 1732, John Henry married Sarah Winston Syme, a wealthy widow from a prominent local family of English ancestry.

 Patrick Henry shared his name with his uncle, an Anglican minister, and until the elder Patrick's death in 1777 often went as Patrick Henry Jr. Henry attended a local school until about the age of 10.
 There was no academy in Hanover County, and he was tutored at home by his father.
 The young Henry engaged in the typical recreations of the times, such as music and dancing, and was particularly fond of hunting.
 Since the family's stock, considerable lands, and slaves would pass to his older half-brother John Syme Jr., due to the custom of primogeniture, Henry needed to make his own way in the world.
 At age 15, he became a clerk for a local merchant and a year later opened a store with his older brother William.
 The store was not successful.
 His sisters were pioneer and writer Annie Henry Christian and Elizabeth Henry Campbell Russell, a Methodist lay leader.

-The religious revival known as the Great Awakening reached Virginia when Henry was a child.
+The religious revival known as the First Great Awakening reached Virginia when Henry was a child.
 His father was staunchly Anglican, but his mother often took him to hear Presbyterian preachers.
 Although Henry remained a lifelong Anglican communicant, ministers such as Samuel Davies taught him that it is not enough to save one's own soul, but one should help to save society.
 He also learned that oratory should reach the heart, not just persuade based on reason.
 His oratorical technique would follow that of these preachers, seeking to reach the people by speaking to them in their own language.